+This is the first in a series of articles to mark the 25th Anniversary of Umkhonto we Sizwe.
 In this article, one of the founding members of our People's Army relates some of his experiences with comrade Nelson Mandela, the first Commander-in-Chief of our army.

-The year was 1961.
+THE YEAR was 1961.
 The call for a national convention had been ignored by the government.
 During the three-day strike called for by Mandela in his speech in Pietermaritzburg, many comrades had been beaten, shot and gaoled.
 But the forces of the regime felt frustrated.
 They were unable to arrest the leaders, or determine where they were hiding out.
 Their enemy No. 1, Nelson Mandela, had been named the "Black Pimpernel" by the media.
 They certainly were seeking him here, there and everywhere, but there was not a sign, not a clue, of his whereabouts.
 Every policeman in South Africa had been alerted to keep a look-out for him, and to hold him, to capture him at all costs.
 But not a finger had been laid on him.
-He was like a fish swimming in the area of his own people.
+He was like a fish swimming in the sea of his own people.

 There were important matters to be attended to.
 The decision had already been taken by the movement to move into the area of armed conflict.
 A High Command had been established, with Mandela as the Commander-in-Chief.
 Various area commands had also been established, and recruiting was very selective.
-It was made clear . crystal every MK cadre that politics took precedence over military affairs, but that armed struggle would now become part and parcel of the fight for freedom until implementation of all the cumstances were we to kill or clauses of the Freedom Charter had begun, in a free and democratic South Africa,
+It was made crystal clear to every MK cadre that politics took precedence over military affairs, but that armed struggle would now become part and parcel of the fight for freedom until implementation of all the clauses of the Freedom Charter had begun, in a free and democratic South Africa.